taftera/2024-vta/README.md

 npm install --save-dev npm-run-all
 ```

+_NOTE:_ $ nvm use 20 is only needed if the packages exports a possible node error.
 _NOTE:_ While creating vite (project name is non important), select Vanilla > Javascript
 _NOTE:_ --force package if any errrors

 3. Create and modify the ./vite.config.mjs